joaquintides/semistable_vector/README.md

 * reallocation to a new buffer (e.g. with a call to `reserve`).

 When any of these operations happens, `semistable::vector` creates a new _epoch_ descriptor indicating the change.
-Outstanding iterators internally point to an epoch (past or current).
+Outstanding iterators internally point to the epoch that was current when they were last used.
 All arrows in the diagram are `std::shared_ptr`s:

 ![epoch diagram](img/epoch_diagram_1.png)